Hari-hara7/real-time-chat/README.md

-# 📱 Chat Application - Powered by Firebase
+# 📱 Chat Application - Powered by Academic pal

 ! <img src="image.jpg" alt="image"  ><!-- Replace this link with your actual image URL -->